ocorcoll/ocorcoll/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Reinforcement Learning
-- Causality
+- (Actual) Causality
-- Learning with explanations
+- Learning by Explaining
-- Normality for causal attribution
+- Normality for Causal Attribution

 # Education to show in About widget
 education: